Santa Barbara Police Department

 The Santa Barbara Police Department is a local law enforcement agency in the city of Santa Barbara, California.
 It was founded in January 1900 by the mayor at the time, Charles A. Storke.
 The department's jurisdiction is a little over 40 sqmi and has a population of around 90,000.

 The motto of "Dedicated to Serve" was initiated in the early 70's by Chief Alfred Trembly via an employee contest.
 Chief Trembly was a former commander with the Los Angeles Police Department and upon becoming chief of the Santa Barbara Police Department wanted to create a motto similar to the Los Angeles Police Department's "Protect and Serve".
 The winning "Dedicated to Serve" was submitted by Ofc.
 Quinton Brown (later lieutenant).

 The department's current shoulder patch was designed and approved for wear on April 1, 1984, by Ofc.
 Mark Grunewald.
 Ofc.
-Grunewald also designed the current badge which was adopted by the department in August of 1990.
+Grunewald also designed the current badge which was adopted by the department in August 1990.